konveyor/move2kube-website/docs/tutorials/ui-local-workflow.md

     latest: digest: sha256:524b1308fb013f37570db1eb9375d2a71340d01c85e438b206cbec90a542086b size: 1158
     ```

-4. Finally we are going to deploy the applications using the `deploy.sh` script.
+1. Finally we can deploy the applications using the `deploy.sh` script.
 If the deploy script is missing, you can also deploy by doing `kubectl apply -f ./deploy/yamls`

    ```console
    $ ./scripts/deploy.sh